Activate OpenGL and GLSL on Xcode

 Type your product name.
 In the example, test1 is my prproductoject name.
 Although we don’t use Objective-C as programming language, we still kepp it and click

-button. - Choose a directory that you want to create thie project.
+- Choose a directory that you want to create thie project.
 In the example, I store my project on desktop.

 -